nervouna/Sniff/README.md

-# Campaign Tracker on LeanCloud
+# Sniff 🐕

-CTL is a marketing campaign tracker.
-It checks the availability of the given URL, shortens it, and tracks who / when / where / how the link is clicked.
+Sniff is a marketing campaign tracker.
+It shortens any given URL, and tracks who / when / where / how the link is clicked.

 ## Features

-* Checks if the URL is alive
 * Shortens the URL
-* Logs who / when / where / how the link is clicked
+* Logs browser info
+* Logs geographic info

 ## Requirements

-CTL runs on Python 3.
+Sniff runs on Python 3.
 It requires [flask][1], [requests][2] and [LeanCloud Python SDK][3].

 ## Quick Start

 ### Before You Begin

-CTL is a [LeanCloud][4] app.
+Sniff is a [LeanCloud][4] app.
 Before getting the code up and running, there're some chores to do.

 1. Create an app on [LeanCloud dashboard][5], and set a domain name for the app.
 2. Set environment variable `FLASK_SECRET_KEY` in the LeanCloud dashboard.
 Refer to [this][6] on how to make a good solid secret key.